OakTree100/casper_tut_dac/tut_dac.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To keep track of how many addresses our counter iterates over, we can add register wf_len1.
 This block is primarily useful for debugging.
-We'll connect its output to a scope, so we can run a simulation in simulink.
+We'll connect its output to a scope, for a simulation in simulink.

 .. code:: bash